stamparm/maltrail/README.md

 that missing privileges, an unwritable log directory, or an invalid trail set causes startup to fail visibly.

-The installer test harness covers Ubuntu, Debian, Fedora, openSUSE, and Alpine containers.
-Alpine uses musl and does not use the prebuilt glibc sensor binary; build the sensor from source there.
+The installer test harness covers twelve distributions, and "it installed" is not the assertion: in each one the server is started and asked for `/ping`, the sensor is asked to validate itself with `-T`, the units are checked for paths that resolve, the installer is re-run to prove an upgrade keeps operator configuration, and `--uninstall` is run.
+Every result is recorded per platform in [`docs/compat`](docs/compat), and the page there is generated from those rows rather than written by hand.

+Alpine and other musl systems get a `-musl` sensor build.
+They used to be told the prebuilt binary was glibc-linked and to compile their own; the sensor builds and runs on musl natively, so that was a missing artefact rather than a platform limit.

 ### Building from source